Skills for life

 Cubs (8-10½ years)

 For Cubs, excitement and adventure are key.
 Their programme offers a huge variety of activities surrounding areas of fitness, global and beliefs; whilst allowing them to be creative and get involved in their local communities.
 Cubs are introduced to exciting outdoor skills and take part in adventurous activities, as well as camps and residential experiences.
-The Cub Pack is the second section of the Scout Group following on from Beavers.
-Cub Scouts are young people aged between 8 and 10 ½.
+The Cub Pack is the third section of the Scout Group following on from Beavers.
+Cub Scouts are young people aged between 8 and 10 ½ years.

 A Cub Pack is usually organised into small groups called Sixes, each headed up by an older Cub called a Sixer, and often with a Seconder as well.
 Sixes can be used in a number of ways to facilitate the organisation of the Cub Scout Pack.
 They may provide a ‘home’ area for Cub Scouts to gather at points at the start, during or at the end of the Pack meeting.